This post contains affiliate links. When you purchase through our links, we may earn a commission.

 What pasta should I use?

-You can use any pasta you like but I absolutely love using pasta shells also known as conchiglie for its amazing ability to hold sauce.
+You can use any pasta you like but I absolutely love using This is an affiliate link.pasta shells also known as conchiglie for their amazing ability to hold sauce.

 More quick pasta recipes